 - Minnesota is the newest state infected with emerald ash borer

-As you will notice this problem has not effected Minnesota like it has many other states.
+As you will notice, this problem has not affected Minnesota like it has many other states.
 The red dots in this map are areas that emerald ash borer has been detected.
-Notice that Minnesota only has one dot on the radar.
-This does not mean that our map has to look like Michigan or Ohio but infestation is in our future.
+This does not mean that our map has to look like Michigan or Ohio, but mass infestation is in our future without action.

 Image Provided By: